ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 ## Known bugs: ##

-Data updates are slow in RSSI mode
+Screen updates are slow when in PWM RSSI mode - resolved in master / for next release

+Screen updates are slow for GPS data - work in progress

 GUI requires a restart after font upload